ronaldoussoren/pyobjc/docs/api/module-objc.rst

       Instances of *NSString* can be mutable.
-Mutations to mutable Cocoa strings are not reflected in instances of :class:`pyobjc_unicode`, use :meth:`nsstring` and explict conversion to the built-in unicode type when you work with mutable *NSString* values.
+Mutations to mutable Cocoa strings are not reflected in instances of :class:`pyobjc_unicode`, use :meth:`nsstring` and explicit conversion to the built-in unicode type when you work with mutable *NSString* values.

    .. note::